 Since the objective metrics (overshoot, rise, settling, and transient times) differ in scale and estimation accuracy, we normalize them and assign weights that reflect both application relevance and IS2 reliability.
 Weights can be adapted to task priorities or evolving DT accuracy; in our case, $w_{1} = 0.01, \; w_{2} = 0.09, \; w_{3} = 0.82, \; w_{4} = 0.09$.

-Fig. \ref{fig:real_iteration_data_points} shows sampled data points per method in a single experiment until the optimum is found.
+Figure \ref{fig:real_iteration_data_points} shows sampled data points per method in a single experiment until the optimum is found.
 Baseline BO relies heavily on costly IS1 measurements, whereas GMFBO shifts part of the exploration and exploitation to cheaper IS2 and IS3, reducing IS1 usage.

 We conduct a Monte Carlo analysis with $N_{\text{exper}}=20$ experiments.
-Fig. \ref{fig:Unbiased_cost_real_system} shows that our GMFBO method incurs lower total sampling cost than both BO and MFBO over $N=20$ BO iterations.
-We also observe variability in the unbiased sampling cost for GMFBO and MFBO, stemming from the dynamic selection between two information sources guided by our acquisition function.
-Additionally, the confidence interval for GMFBO’s sampling cost is wider than that of MFBO, reflecting greater cost variability due to reliance of IS3 to the real system measurements.
+Figure \ref{fig:sampling_cost_real_system} shows that our GMFBO method incurs lower total sampling cost than both BO and MFBO over $N=20$ BO iterations.
+We also observe variability in the sampling cost for GMFBO and MFBO, stemming from the dynamic selection between two information sources guided by our acquisition function.
+Additionally, the confidence interval for GMFBO’s sampling cost is wider than that of MFBO, reflecting greater cost variability due to IS3's reliance on real system measurements.

-Fig. \ref{fig:Jstar_IS1iter_real} shows that GMFBO requires fewer real-system experiments on average, with a smaller and faster-shrinking confidence interval than other methods.
+Figure \ref{fig:Jstar_IS1iter_real} shows that GMFBO requires fewer real-system experiments on average, with a smaller and faster-shrinking confidence interval than other methods.
 BO and MFBO need $9$ and $7$ experiments, respectively, while GMFBO achieves the same performance in only $5$, yielding $44\%$ and $28\%$ improvements.
 Among the experiments, the best GMFBO converges in $2$ experiments (vs. $6$ for BO and $4$ for MFBO, $67\%$ and $50\%$ improvements), and the worst in $6$ (vs. $13$ and $8$, $54\%$ and $25\%$ improvements).